 In The Airport

-You can buy a sim card when you arrive in China at Beijing airport or Shanghai airport.
+You can buy a SIM card when you arrive in China at Beijing airport or Shanghai airport.
 This is an easy option and means you can get connected straight away without having to find a local phone shop.

 Most of the airport staff should be able to speak English and can help you get set up.
 But there isn’t much choice available and plans are at a premium here due to the convenient location.

 Also consider what time you will be arriving at the airport.
-The sim card vendors often hang around just before you get to the taxi ranks in arrivals, but many won’t be working in the middle of the night.
+The SIM card vendors often hang around just before you get to the taxi ranks in arrivals, but many won’t be working in the middle of the night.

 At a Store

-Local phone stores are usually the cheapest place to get a local sim card for the country you are visiting.
+Local phone stores are usually the cheapest place to get a local SIM card for the country you are visiting.
 But there are still things you need to be careful with.

+Although China Mobile has the best coverage throughout China, their 3G service usually isn’t compatible with phones purchased outside of China.
 This makes it incredibly inconvenient as outside of the cities with 4G coverage you’ll only have access to the very slow 2G service.

 China Unicom is the most compatible with foreign phones.
 For 69 RMB you can get 10 GB of nationwide data and 500 minutes of outgoing nationwide calls (valid for 30 days).